Congratulations, You're Pregnant!

 Let the decision-making begin.
 Choosing a health care provider to care for you and your baby during your pregnancy is one of the biggest decisions you'll make.

 In the United States, women's choices once were limited to an obstetrician or a knowledgeable family doctor.
-But in recent years midwives became another alternative for women with low-risk, uncomplicated pregnancies.
+But now midwives are another alternative for women with low-risk, uncomplicated pregnancies.

-Is a midwife a viable option for you?
+Is a midwife a good option for you?

 The History of Midwives

 The word "midwife" comes from Old English and means "with woman."
 Midwives have helped women deliver babies since the beginning of history.
 References to midwives are found in ancient Hindu records, in Greek and Roman manuscripts, and even in the Bible.

 As early as 1560, Parisian midwives had to pass a licensing examination and abide by regulations to practice.
 Not all midwives had this level of education, however.
 English midwives received little formal training and weren't licensed until 1902.
 America inherited the English model of midwifery.

 Early American midwives usually learned their craft through apprenticeship and tradition.
 They were not educated about scientific advances in fighting infection through hygiene and drugs such as penicillin.

 Around this time, American medical doctors began a campaign against midwifery in the press, the courts, and Congress.
 They blamed midwives for the high rates of death among mothers and babies.
 Doctors also might have viewed midwives as competition.